FitSpark™ daily training guide

 The Fitspark watch face includes the following views for different training categories:

-PROGRAM WATCH FACE: If you have active an Running Program in Polar Flow your FitSpark suggestions are based on the Running Program training targets.
+PROGRAM WATCH FACE: If you have an active Running Program in Polar Flow your FitSpark suggestions are based on the Running Program training targets.

 Tap the FitSpark watch face to see the most suitable workout for you based on your training history and fitness level.
 Tap the suggested workout to see detailed breakdown of the workout or tap More to see other optional workout suggestions.
 Swipe up to see the exercises included in the workout (strength and supportive workouts) and tap the individual exercise to see detailed instructions on how to perform the exercise.
 Tap Start to select the training target.
 Tap the sport profile to start the training target.